 Debt issuance costs relating to the Term Loan Facility of \$11.2 million, netted against the debt amount on the consolidated balance sheet, are amortized as interest expense over 96 months.
-The total interest expense recorded on the Term Loan during fiscal 2022 was \$10.4 million.
+The total interest expense and amortization of the debt issuance costs recorded on the Term Loan Facility during fiscal 2023 and 2022 was \$37.9 million and \$11.2 million, respectively.